-Brisbane is the quintessential Queensland city: understated, unpretentious and with a welcoming, laid-back vibe that flips the traditional city experience on its head.
-World-class cultural precincts and award-winning dining experiences combine with buzzing after-dark and music scenes, breathtaking island escapes, stunning national parks and paddock to plate experiences.
 From the city centre, embrace the outdoor lifestyle and sip cocktails up on the rooftops or dine riverside with the iconic Story Bridge as your backdrop.
-Discover up-and-coming artists at an underground bar or get your cultural fix at the Gallery of Modern Art.
-Satisfy your wanderlust and explore the lush surrounding hinterland or endless sandy beaches of Moreton (Moorgumpin) and North Stradbroke Islands (Minjerribah).
-Plan your getaway at www.queenslandholidays.com.au
+Satisfy your wanderlust and explore the lush surrounding hinterland or endless sandy beaches of the Gold and Sunshine Coasts, Moreton (Moorgumpin) and North Stradbroke (Minjerribah) Islands.

-- Vibrant, relaxed, urban outdoor lifestyle – Kick back and enjoy Brisbane’s famous outdoor lifestyle, made possible by 300 plus days of sunshine per year.
-Pack a picnic for a long lazy lunch by the river, enjoy breakfast and good coffee at one of the region’s thriving cultural precincts, sip sunset cocktails at a rooftop bar or dine al fresco under a blanket of stars.
+Kick back and enjoy Brisbane’s famous outdoor lifestyle, made possible by 300 plus days of sunshine per year.
+Pack a picnic for a lazy lunch by the river at Kangaroo Point, enjoy award-winning breakfast, amazing coffee and luxury shopping on James Street, or sip sunset cocktails on the river at the new Howard Smith Wharves precinct.